taras-chr/lightweight-entity-manager/README.md

 # Lightweight Entity Manager

 Simple mapper library for converting an array to a class object (entity) with your structure.
-It help to represent array data as structured object.
+It helps to represent array data as structured object.

+Can be useful for representing API responses/requests or for work with the database without ORM abstraction layers to control on type safety.

 ### Installation
 `composer require taras-chr/lightweight-entity-manager`